amath-idm/hpvsim_multical/README.md

 ## Summary
 This repository includes the code for generating the figures and results in the manuscript "Inferring the natural history of HPV from global cancer registries: insights from a multi-country calibration".
 The citation for the manuscript is:

 > Inferring the natural history of HPV from global cancer registries: insights from a multi-country calibration (preprint).
-Stuart RM, Cohen JA, Abeysuriya RG, Sanz-Leon P, Kerr CC, Klein DJ.
+Stuart RM, Cohen JA, Abeysuriya RG, Sanz-Leon P, Kerr CC, Rao D, Klein DJ.

 ## Structure